 "So, if it is your...uh...," He says, searching for the word, "Eye trips you up."

-Imagine him pointing at his eye and acting it a little stumble.
+Imagine him pointing at his eye and adding a little stumble.

 "Because it is altogether better to have your...uh," Again he searches for the word.
 "Member destroyed."